aradar/autonomous-car/car_controls/README.md

 ### Building Script
  * navigate to car_controls/build, before building
  * call "./build.sh" for building the project
- * call "./build.sh -c" to update library configuration and build the project
+ * call "./build.sh -a" to update library configuration and build the project
- * if error **Error: selected processor does not support `rbit r3,r3' in ARM mode** occurs, then rerun `./build.sh -c`
+ * if error **Error: selected processor does not support 'rbit r3,r3' in ARM mode** occurs, then rerun `./build.sh -a`
 ## converted st-link on-board into j-link debugger:
 * https://goo.gl/Q71J2X